Laramie River Station

 Output: 1710 megawatts

-The Laramie River Station, located east of Wheatland, WY, is one of the largest consumer-operated, regional, joint power supply ventures in the United States.
-Laramie River Station has three coal-based units: Unit 1: 570 net megawatts; began operating in 1980; Unit 2: 570 net megawatts; began operating in 1981; Unit 3: 570 net megawatts; began operating in 1982.
+The Laramie River Station, located east of Wheatland, Wyoming, is one of the largest consumer-operated, regional, joint power supply ventures in the United States.
+Laramie River Station has three coal-based units: Unit 1 began operating in 1980; Unit 2 began operating in 1981; Unit 3 began operating in 1982.
 The power plant was built for $1.6 billion.

 Laramie River is unique because it delivers electricity to two separate electrical grids.
 Unit 1 is connected to the Eastern Interconnection, while Unit 2 and Unit 3 are connected to the Western Interconnection.
 These grids, which divide the United States into two sections, were developed independently and must be served separately.